HeardLibrary/digital-scholarship/script/codegraf/ees4/index.md

 ---
 permalink: /script/codegraf/ees4/
-title: EES 2580 - Conditional execution
+title: EES 2580 - Loops, conditional execution, and Matplotlib
 breadcrumb: ees4
 ---

 Previous lesson: [Dictionaries and loops](../ees3)

-# Conditional execution - EES 2580
+# Loops, conditional execution, and Matplotlib - EES 2580

-In this lesson we will learn several ways to control the flow through statements in your code.
+In this lesson we will introduce *for loops*, which are ways to step through *iterable* objects like lists or to repeat an action many times.
+We will also learn several ways to control the flow through statements in your code.
 We will use variations on `if` statements to do general conditional execution and use `try` ... `except` ... statements to trap errors.
-We will also examine how flags can be used to track conditions in the script and to assist in the decision-making process.
+Finally, we will introduce the Matplotlib library to create plots of data.

 **Learning objectives** At the end of this lesson, the learner will be able to:
 - compare the procedural and vectorized approaches to programming.
+- print the items on a list using a `for` loop.
+- explain how an *indented code block* is used to define sections of code.
+- use the `.iterrows()` method to iterate through the rows of a pandas DataFrame.
 - use `if`, `elif`, and `else` to control execution of code blocks in a script.
 - explain how indentation affects the execution of code blocks.
-- create names for variables to hold boolean values that indicate the state that the variables describe.
 - use `try` and `except` to control the behavior of a script when errors occur in particular lines of code.
 - create a scatter, line, bar, or errorbar plot using Matplotlib.
 - assign labels to axes in a plot.